mori-b/aioconnectors/README.md

 to run several interesting commands like :
 -**start/stop/restart** your connectors.
 -**show\_connected\_peers** : show currently connected peers.
 -**delete\_client\_certificate** enables your server to delete a specific client certificate. delete\_client\_certificate enables your client to delete its own certificate and fallback using the default one.
 In order to delete a certificate of a currently connected client, first delete the certificate on server side, which will disconnect the client instantaneously, and then delete the certificate on client side : the client will then reconnect automatically and obtain a new certificate.
+The client side deletion is not needed in case alternate\_client\_default\_cert is true.
+-**delete\_client\_token** enables your server to delete a specific client token.
+Enables you client to delete its own token and fallback requesting a new token.
 -**disconnect_client** enables your server to disconnect a specific client.
 -**add\_blacklist_client, remove\_blacklist_client** enables your server to blacklist a client by id, ip, or subnet at runtime.
 Disconnects the client if blacklisted by id, also deletes its certificate if exists.
 Kept in the connector config file if exists.
 -**add\_whitelist_client, remove\_whitelist_client** enables your server to whitelist a client (id, ip, or subnet) at runtime.
 Kept in the connector config file if exists.